NVISOsecurity/logalert.py/README.md

 ``logalerty.py`` can be used for a wide variety of cases where you want to be alerted of activity on a computer.
 A few examples:

+### Continuous monitoring
+For continuous monitoring of a system, commands that make use of ``logalert.py`` should be added as a cron job to the system.
+In the examples below, each command is part of a bash script which is ran each minute on the system.
+The caching system of ``logalert.py`` ensures the sending of only new alerts and avoids duplicates.

 ### Alert on logging of high severity IDS alerts
 ``cat /var/log/suricata/eve.json | grep -v '"severity":3' | python logalert.py -c logalert.conf``